-Effective with the coming year, brake manufacturers will be required to reduce the amount of copper used in their friction material to meet the copper-free brake pad agreement reached in 2015 between the U.S. Environmental Protection Agency, California and Washington State, and industry representatives.
+As of 2021, brake manufacturers were required to reduce the amount of copper used in their friction material to meet the copper-free brake pad agreement reached in 2015 between the U.S. Environmental Protection Agency, California and Washington State and industry representatives.

 The agreement calls for reducing the amount of copper used in brake pads to less than 5% by weight (B-Level) on Jan.
 1, 2021, and 0.5% (N-Level) by Jan.
 1, 2025.
 Copper, the EPA said, is a primary pollutant of concern found in highway stormwater runoff, impacting aquatic life and water quality.
 The initiative also reduces mercury, lead, cadmium, asbestiform fibers and chromium-six salts in brake pads.